SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 <a name="apama_highmemoryusage"></a>
 #### High memory usage

-This alarm is raised whenever the correlator consumes 90% of the maximum memory permitted for the microservice container.
+This alarm is raised whenever the Apama-ctrl microservice and correlator consume 90% of the maximum memory permitted for the microservice container.
 During this time, the Apama-ctrl microservice automatically generates the diagnostics overview ZIP file which contains diagnostics information used for identifying the most likely cause for memory consumption.

 There are 3 variants of this alarm, depending on the time and count restrictions of the generated diagnostics overview ZIP file.